David-Seis/SecureYourAzureData/SQLSecurity/01 - SecurityLandscape.md

 > In the Modules that follow, you'll learn more about the details of each of these concepts, and have specific Activities to experiment with them.

 <h3>Database Security Process</h3>
-There are various steps you can take for starting the process to secure your database platform, whether that is a full Instance of SQL Server or an Azure SQL DB database.
+There are various steps you can take for starting the process to secure your database platform, whether that is a full Instance of SQL Server or an Azure SQL Database.
 In Module 2, you will focus on an Instance of SQL Server installed on a physical computer, or in a Virtual Machine.
 In Module 3,  you will extend this process to the Microsoft Azure SQL Platform.

 <h4>SQL Server Instance</h4>
 Beyond the phsysical facilities and access to the environment where your SQL Server hardware is located, you must also set up system access and file protections.
 SQL Server uses multiple files, which have various file locations depending on their purpose.
 Use <a href="https://docs.microsoft.com/en-us/sql/sql-server/install/file-locations-for-default-and-named-instances-of-sql-server?view=sql-server-ver16">this reference to understand those locations and create your "Data at Rest" strategy and protections</a>.